 \$123,481: This budget includes funding for all positions identified within the "Personnel Complement/Position Control" table, as well as adjustments in healthcare expenses, retirement expenses, and increases to a \$17.00/hour minimum wage, if applicable.
 Additionally, this budget includes a five percent (5%) salary increase for all eligible, permanent full and part-time positions.

-Also, this budget includes additional funding for (1) additional position.

-• One (1) Executive Assistant position
+- Also, this budget includes additional funding for (1) additional position. - One (1) Executive Assistant position

-- \$30,000 Funding for conference/conventions - \$319 Partial restoration of reductions to FY 2021
+- This budget reflects changes in funding related to: - \$30,000 Funding for conference/conventions - \$319 Partial restoration of reductions to FY 2021